khe-le/mlh-project-sample/README.md

 **How it works**

 Using Hasura Cloud, I deployed a Hasura GraphQL engine with access to a Postgres database.
 The demo webpage subscribes to this database through a GraphQL endpoint to get real-time resource data with GraphQL Subscription query.
-Whenever a resource is added or removed on the frontend, the page generates GraphQL Mutation queries to update the Hasura database.
+Whenever a resource is added or removed on the frontend, the page generates GraphQL Mutation queries to update the database.
 No backend server is needed.
-On the Hasura console, I also set up a future database schema for the full functionality, but I only use part of it for this code sample.
+On the Hasura console at http://localhost:9695/console/data/schema/public, I also set up a database schema with tables related to event information, but this sample only concerns with the table Resources_Data.

 ## Setting Up